neelsmith/chrongraph/README.md

 # `chrongraph`

 `chrongraph` is a cross-compiled library for working with graphs of chronological relations.
+It requires scala 2.12.1.